 Cold outreach fails for operational reasons, not creative ones: messages never reach the inbox, teams duct-tape together five separate subscriptions (a sender, a warm-up tool, a sequencer, an AI writer and a booking app), and none of them truly talk to each other.

 The client needed a branded outreach engine they could own and resell — not rent.
-That meant the whole outbound motion in one place: import an audience, generate copy with AI, warm up and protect sending reputation, send across email, SMS and WhatsApp, auto-reply to responses, and book qualified meetings — all metered, billed and isolated per customer.
+That meant the whole outbound motion in one place: import an audience, write the messages with AI, warm up and protect the sending reputation, reach people across email, SMS, WhatsApp and an inbound voice agent, auto-reply to responses, and book qualified meetings — all tracked and billed per customer.

-The scope is what a funded team usually ships over many months: a multi-tenant SaaS with billing, AI, deliverability and an AWS backend.
-It was designed, architected, built and deployed end-to-end by one developer in roughly six weeks.
+The scope is what a funded team usually ships over many months: a complete platform with billing, AI, inbox deliverability and the infrastructure to run it.
+It was designed, built and launched end-to-end by one developer in roughly six weeks.

 What I Built